HarryVu298/serverless-web-application-on-aws/README.md

 ### Project Description:

-In this project, you will build a serverless web application using AWS Lambda, DynamoDB, and S3.
-The application will allow users to create, read, update, and delete (CRUD) items from a DynamoDB table.
+In this project, I built a serverless web application using AWS Lambda, DynamoDB, and S3.
+The application allows users to create, read, update, and delete (CRUD) items from a DynamoDB table.

 ### Project Architecture: